Jonatan Straus

-Jonatan Straus (born 30 June 1994) is a Polish professional footballer who plays as a left-back for II liga club Radunia Stężyca.
+Jonatan Straus (born 30 June 1994) is a Polish professional footballer who plays as a left-back for II liga club Unia Skierniewice.

 Career

 Straus left Jagiellonia Białystok at the end of the 2018–19 season.
-At the end of July 2019, he then joined KS Legionovia Legionowo.
+At the end of July 2019, he signed with Legionovia Legionowo.
 Six months later, Straus moved to I liga club Stomil Olsztyn.

 On 20 June 2022, he left Stomil by mutual consent to join II liga side Radunia Stężyca.
+After making 60 league appearances for the club across two years, he left the club at the end of the 2023–24 season.

+On 2 July 2024, Straus joined II liga newcomers Świt Szczecin on a two-year deal.
+Exactly a year later, he left the club by mutual consent.

+On 9 July 2025, Straus signed with freshly promoted third tier side Unia Skierniewice.